acjnn/wolico/README.md

    ```

 ### Prerequisites
-To run the app on localhost, make sure you have the following installed on your system:
+To run the app locally, make sure you have the following installed on your system:
 - [Node.js](https://nodejs.org) (tested on version 22)
 - [Postgres](https://www.postgresql.org/) (running instance or connection string)
 - [npm](https://www.npmjs.com/) (tested on version 10)